rajputanasarkar7/Implementation-of-chatbot-using-NLP/README.md

 streamlit run app.py
 ```

-Once the application is running, you can interact with the chatbot through the web interface.
+Once the application is running, we can interact with the chatbot through the web interface.
 Type your message in the input box and press Enter to see the chatbot's response.

 ---